whuysmans/vuewp-graphql/README.md

 These are the changes I made:

 ### Added a Yoast type
 In order to retrieve SEO-data with the graphql responses, there is a dedicated type for SEO.
 In WPQuery the type is included in the response.
 There is a curl-call at avery route change, and the Yoast html output is captured and parsed for seo-attributes and values.
-TODO: cache the yoast output and invalidate on options saved.
+TODO: find a better way to provide yoast meta, maybe server-side rendering?

 ### Added a count result for pagination
 A 'count' result is returned with every response, like the 'X-WP-Total' header in the WP Rest Api.
 To get the number of posts in each response, the 'get_posts' method in WPQuery had to be replaced by WPQuery.